TurbulentGoat/loutube/README.md

 - The orange columns (labelled 2 & 3) display the file type as in audio or video.
 You need one of each!
 - Then, in the red column (labelled number 3) is the ID.
 This contains the numbers you will use to choose the resolution.
 - The one column left out just shows the size of the file.
+- Sometimes a video will show no format options, so just press enter and it will attempt the default "best" choices.
+(I've only noticed this sometimes with instagram reels.)

   Once you have decided on a resolution you want to play, and you have settled on one video and one audio track, type e.g. 303+251, then enter.
 I always choose 1080p as that's the max res of my screens.
 ## Configuration